Joe Biden Lead Unaffected By ‘Segregationist’ Controversy Heading Into First Democratic Debate, New Polls Show

 — Kevin M. Kruse (@KevinMKruse) November 8, 2018

-A poll released on Tuesday by The Associated Press in conjunction with the research firm NORC, offered a possible explanation for why the seemingly explosive remarks by Biden have not damaged Biden’s candidacy.
+A poll released on Tuesday by The Associated Press in conjunction with the research firm NORC offered a possible explanation for why the seemingly explosive remarks by Biden have not damaged Biden’s candidacy.
 According to the poll, the overwhelming majority of Democratic voters value “experience in elected office” as the most important quality in a candidate — at 73 percent.
 The second-most important quality, according to the poll, was gender, with 40 percent saying that they are primarily looking for a woman to win the Democratic nomination.

-The 76-year-old Biden served six terms in the senate, followed by two terms as United States vice-president under President Barack Obama, far more experience in elected office than any other candidate.
+The 76-year-old Biden served six terms in the Senate, followed by two terms as United States vice-president under President Barack Obama, far more experience in elected office than any other candidate.

 As The Hill reported, Biden will appear in Thursday night’s Democratic debate, during which his rival candidates are expected to confront Biden over his “segregationist” remarks.